October 21st, 2020

 How Much Can You Enrich Your Data?

-There’s no simple answer to that question because it all depends on your purpose.
+That question has no simple answer because it depends on your purpose.

-Especially when it comes to personal data.
-Personal data is defined as any information relating to an identified or identifiable natural person, ranging from a phone number to information about the person's mental state.
+This is especially crucial when dealing with personal data.
+Personal data includes any information related to an identified or identifiable individual, ranging from basic contact details to more sensitive information about their mental state.

-The law distinguishes between personally identifiable information, such as name and address, and sensitive personal information, such as religious beliefs, sexuality, health information, etc.
+The law distinguishes between personally identifiable information, like name and address, and sensitive personal information, such as religious beliefs, sexuality, health details, and so on.

 Be aware of which kind of information you add.
 There's a huge difference between adding personally identifiable information (article 6) and sensitive personal information (article 9).